 Who’s Who in the Jack J. Valenti School of Communication

-Martha J. Haun, Jaesub Lee, Lan Ni, Temple Northup, Beth M. Olson, Frederick A. Schiff, Jennifer Vardeman-Winter, Zhiwen Xiao
+Linda Camaj, Hoojoon Choi, Martha J. Haun, Lan Ni, Temple Northup, Beth M. Olson, Jennifer Vardeman-Winter, Zhiwen Xiao, Jill Yamasaki

-Laura Ashley (Instructional), Deborah Bridges (Instructional), Suzanne Buck (Instructional), Lindita Camaj, Hoojoon Choi, Erica Ciszek, Craig Crowe (Instructional), Julie B. Fix (Instructional), Catherine Burch Graham (Instructional), Keith Houk (Instructional), Larry Kelley (Instructional), Randy Polk (Instructional), Cyrus Saatsaz (Instructional), Jill Yamasaki
+Laura Ashley (Instructional), Suzanne Buck (Instructional), Hoojoon Choi, Craig Crowe (Instructional), Julie B. Fix (Instructional), Lea Hellmueller, Keith Houk (Instructional), Yan Huang, Larry Kelley (Instructional), Dani Madrid-Morales

 Degrees and Majors